CATH-summer-2018/SFAM-renaming/README.md

 ***
 #### [Duplicated superfamilies](./results/duplicates.tsv)
 Has a list of superfamilies with identical names.
 Mostly it is pairs however, there are a lot of superfamilies *named helix hairpin bin* and *single helix bin*.

+### Manual curation

+Even though automation deals with the vast majority of errors, there are still a number of issues that need to be dealt with manually.
+This is why the [manual curation list](./manual_curation_flags.tsv) exists.
+It contains suggestions for renaming that are easier done manually rather than via automation.